adamiantorno/adamiantorno/README.md

 - 👋 Hi, I’m @adamiantorno
 - 👀 I’m interested in learning new technologies in software, mechaninca, and electrical engineering
-- 🌱 I’m currently learning fullstack web development with Django, ReactJS, and PostgreSQL
+- 🌱 I’m currently most fluent Python and Javscript.
+With experience with the Djano, React, and ROS framework.
-- 💞️ I’m looking to collaborate.
 - 📫 How to reach me: aiatorn@uwaterloo.ca

 <!---